AshParmar/AshParmar/README.md

 - Manifesting that **MS in AI / Data Science (Fall 2027)** 🇺🇸
 - Gym + code + vibe = repeat 🏋️‍♂️💻

-> “If it trains, it gains.
-If it explodes, it’s just learning faster.” 🔥

 ---